Tienisto/rhttp/README.md

 Why shouldn't I use [cronet_http](https://pub.dev/packages/cronet_http) or [cupertino_http](https://pub.dev/packages/cupertino_http)?
 These packages for instance only support Android or iOS, while rhttp supports all platforms (except web currently) with a single configuration.

-The APK size will increase by 2.5 MB on arm64 and 7 MB if compiled for all platforms.
+The APK size will increase by 2 MB on arm64 and 6 MB if compiled for all architectures (x64, arm32, arm64).

 ## Features